Salty-Shio/learning-go/notes.md

 ### Maps

 As with other languages, this is a table of `key:value` pairs.
 Here is the syntax for defining one.
-You can initialize with or without values.
+We can initialize with or without values.
 Referencing values is fairly standard.

 ```go
 var myMap map[string]uint8 = make(map[string]uint8)